 Dramatic Decision on the Taxation of Trusts in Israel

-The Tel Aviv District Court handed down a decision a few days ago rejecting the Israel Tax Authority’s (ITA) position on the conveyance of real estate properties to trusts.
-This decision dramatically changes the taxation of trusts in Israel.
+A new Tel Aviv District Court decision dramatically changes the taxation of trusts in Israel.
+The decision rejects the Israel Tax Authority’s position on the conveyance of real estate properties to trusts.

-The decision considers a matter involving out-of-country residents (of Canada) who established a trust for their Israeli granddaughter.
-The Canadians also conveyed several real estate properties in Israel to the trust without consideration.
+The decision considers a matter involving Canadian residents who established a trust for their Israeli granddaughter.
+The Canadian residents also conveyed several real estate properties in Israel to the trust without consideration.

-The ITA maintained, however, that under Income Tax Circular 3/2016, such conveyance is subject to the Real Estate Taxation Law and is viewed as the sale of a right in land.
-It is therefore subject to purchase and betterment taxes, similarly to when a conveyance of real estate to a beneficiary is also subject to purchase and betterment taxes.
+The ITA maintained, however, that such conveyance is subject to the Real Estate Taxation Law and is viewed as the sale of a right in land.
+It is therefore subject to purchase and betterment taxes, similarly to the conveyance of real estate to a beneficiary.

-The Tel Aviv District Court’s Appeals Committee rejected the ITA’s position and found that there is no distinction between the conveyance of assets, be they real estate in Israel, real estate abroad, or just stock.
+The Tel Aviv District Court’s Appeals Committee rejected the ITA’s position.
+It found there is no distinction between the conveyance of assets, be they real estate in Israel, real estate abroad, or just stock.
 Therefore, in accordance with section 75 of the ITO, the conveyance of real estate properties to a trust of Israeli residents without consideration does not constitute a “tax event.”

-The Appeals Committee decision dramatically alters the possible avenues to be taken for the correct tax planning of trusts.
+The Appeals Committee decision dramatically alters the possible avenues to take for the correct tax planning of trusts.

-Now, after a new world has opened up in this regard, it will be interesting to see whether the ITA appeals this decision (which is likely), and, if so, how the Supreme Court may come down on the issue.
+Now, it will be interesting to see if the ITA appeals this decision (which is likely).
+If so, how will the Supreme Court rule on the issue?

 For more information, contact a member of our Tax team.